 We’ve talked about how you can approach your situation with more awareness.
 You may even discover that your reasons for breaking up can be fixed and you could decide to stay together.

 If you still decide to separate, you benefit from learning about yourself and your partner.
 And, you can use this skill to have a healthier future relationship.

-Whatever choice you make, whatever happens, you will always know that you’ve made the best choice you could with an awareness of how you felt at a time.
+Whatever choice you make, whatever happens, you will always know that you’ve made the best choice you could with an awareness of how you felt at that time.

 Frequently Asked Questions

 A distance can change the way you interact in a romantic relationship.
 Communication and physical intimacy are the two most affected aspects of a relationship when you are doing long-distance.
 If you want to have a healthy and successful long-distance relationship, you need to adjust to these changes.